Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Abstract

 \section{Abstract}

 Existing linguistic knowledge bases such as \uriel{+} provide valuable geographic, genetic and typological distances for cross-lingual transfer but suffer from two key limitations.
-One, their one-size-fits-all vector representations are ill-suited to the diverse structures of linguistic data, and two, they lack a principled method for aggregating these signals into a single, comprehensive score.
+First, their one-size-fits-all vector representations are ill-suited to the diverse structures of linguistic data.
+Second, they lack a principled method for aggregating these signals into a single, comprehensive score.
 In this paper, we address these gaps by introducing a framework for type-matched language distances.
 We propose novel, structure-aware representations for each distance type: speaker-weighted distributions for geography, hyperbolic embeddings for genealogy, and a latent variables model for typology.
 We unify these signals into a robust, task-agnostic composite distance.
-In selecting transfer languages, our representations and composite distances consistently improve performance across a wide range of NLP tasks, providing a more principled and effective toolkit for multilingual research.
+Across multiple zero-shot transfer benchmarks, we demonstrate that our representations significantly improve transfer performance when the distance type is relevant to the task, while our composite distance yields gains in most tasks.